 One of the most fundamental challenges that immigrants face in the U.S. is obtaining the right visa and immigration status.
 This challenge is further exacerbated by the ever-evolving immigration policies and regulations.
 There are various types of visas available, each with its unique requirements, restrictions, and eligibility criteria.
 Navigating the visa application process can be a daunting task for newcomers.

-Courses and resources can help individuals understand the different visa options and guide them through the application process.
-For example, courses can provide detailed information on work visas, family-based visas, and other categories.
-They can also offer assistance in filling out application forms, preparing documentation, and ensuring applicants meet all the necessary criteria.
+Attorneys and paralegals can help individuals understand the different visa options and guide them through the application process.
+That is why legal professionals should take immigration courses—to better assist clients in determining their eligibility for work visas, family-based visas, humanitarian visas, and other categories.
+They can also provide assistance with completing application forms, preparing documentation, and ensuring applicants meet all necessary requirements.

 Moreover, it’s essential to stay updated on changes to immigration laws and policies.
 Courses that provide ongoing education and access to legal experts can help immigrants remain informed about the latest developments and adjust their immigration strategies accordingly.